-To add to the awesomeness of this blanket, the windows and light glow in the dark, and the sign was custom-made at an embroideries.
-See more pics and out more on Rainy Monday Tumblr
+To add to the awesomeness of this blanket, the windows and light glow in the dark, and the sign was custom-made using embroidery.
+This probably tops the list of geeky blankets for me as I love Doctor Who.
+See more pics on Rainy Monday Tumblr

 Space Invaders Crochet Blanket from Geekery by Emily

-Made from granny squares, this blanket has been worked up using the same block pattern as the Super Mario one.
-What makes this blanket slightly more appealing to me?
-It was made in the UK 🙂 You can catch up with Geekery by Emily on Etsy.
+Another pattern that uses granny squares, this blanket has been worked up using the same block pattern as the Super Mario blanket above.
+What makes this blanket slightly more appealing to me, is that it was made here in the UK 🙂 You can catch up with Geekery by Emily on Etsy.

 Super Mario star crocheted baby blanket by A Gamers Wife

-This was made from an adapted Starry, Starry Night blanket pattern by Melissa at Inner Child Crochet and is great to give as a gift even when the parents aren’t avid gamers.
-It took a month to complete and you can read more over at A Gamers Wife Blog.
+This cute baby blanket was created from an adapted Starry, Starry Night blanket pattern by Melissa at Inner Child Crochet.
+This adorable blanket would make a great gift, even if the parents aren’t avid gamers.
+It took a month to complete, and you can read more over at A Gamers Wife Blog.